ErPurE/Self-Created-Matlab-Function/README.md

 ### plot_diffraction_grating()<br>
 #### >> can draw a plot of diffraction grating with the parameter you input
 ### i will keep updating functions i creat myself in this repository
+### And if you feel the function name too long ,can fix it yourself in Matlab